So, you've recorded and mixed your

 you'll never find a song that was recorded, mixed, and

-mastered, by the same person in the same room, using the
+the same person in the same room using the

 same gear.
 When a song hits the charts, you can be